-Pet-Store Puppies Linked To Campylobacter Outbreak In People
+Pet Store Puppies Linked To Campylobacter Outbreak In People

 We don't usually think of adorable puppies as disease vectors, but they might actually be making people sick.
 The Centers for Disease Control and Prevention is investigating a Campylobacter outbreak in people and its link to puppies purchased from a chain of pet stores.